th-blitz/flask-cluster/README.md

 # flask-cluster
-A flask application on Kubernetes cluster
+A flask application on Kubernetes (AWS EKS).